Road to Utopia (album)

 The band started work recording this acoustic set in the studio when Brock had a chance meeting with Mike Batt at the US Embassy while both were applying for a travel visa.
 Batt joined the project adding string and horn arrangements.
-Eric Clapton, who had been a teenage friend of Brock's prior to his rise in fame, contributed to the session.
+Eric Clapton, who had been a teenage friend of Brock's prior to his rise to fame, contributed to the session along with their former sax player, Jez Huggett.
 Road to Utopia was released on 14 September 2018.

 A one-off concert at the London Palladium on 4 November billed as In Search of Utopia – Infinity and Beyond with Batt conducting Docklands Sinfonia was scheduled, but demand lead to an extended UK tour in October and November with a guest appearance from Arthur Brown and support from The Blackheart Orchestra.